oneapi-src/level-zero-spec/scripts/core/PROG.rst

    application may share a command list handle across multiple Host threads.
 However, the application is responsible for ensuring that multiple Host threads do not access the same command list simultaneously.
--  By default, commands are executed in the same order in which they are appended.
+-  By default, commands are started in the same order in which they are appended.
    However, an application may allow the driver to optimize the ordering by using
    ::${X}_COMMAND_LIST_FLAG_RELAXED_ORDERING.
 Reordering is guaranteed to be only occur between barriers and synchronization primitives.
 -  By default, commands submitted to a command list are optimized for execution by balancing both device throughput and Host latency.
-For very low-level latency usage-models, applications should use immediate command lists.
-For usage-models where maximum throughput is desired, applications should use ::${X}_COMMAND_LIST_FLAG_MAXIMIZE_THROUGHPUT.
+-  For very low-level latency usage-models, applications should use immediate command lists.
+-  For usage-models where maximum throughput is desired, applications should use ::${X}_COMMAND_LIST_FLAG_MAXIMIZE_THROUGHPUT.
+This flag will indicate to the driver it may perform additional device-specific optimizations.
--  By default, commands submitted to a command list may be optimized by the driver to fully exploit the concurrency of the device by distributing commands across multiple engines and/or sub-devices.
+-  If a device contains multiple sub-devices, then commands submitted to a device-level command list may be optimized by the driver to fully exploit the concurrency of the sub-devices by distributing commands across sub-devices.
 If the application prefers to opt-out of these optimizations, such as when the application plans to perform this distribution itself, then it should use ::${X}_COMMAND_LIST_FLAG_EXPLICIT_ONLY.

 The following pseudo-code demonstrates a basic sequence for creation of command lists: